cromlyngames/Bibcel/README.md

 * reads in a bibtex file and appends it's data to the next empty row

 ## Todo:
-Add a better coloumn header finder to the append bibtex file function Add a duplicate cull function
+* Add a better coloumn header finder to the append bibtex file function
-Improve keyword splitter.
+* Add a duplicate cull function
+* Improve keyword splitter. (currently works with ; only.
+Some bibtex use , ).
+There's a regex option in bibtex parser that might be valid if I can figure it out
-Add new function to write out updated bibtex files from the excel sheet info (eg to allow bulk update of entryid)
+* Add new function to write out updated bibtex files from the excel sheet info (eg to allow bulk update of entryid)